 - Philippa Louisa Gueterbock

-The dynasty is save for at least another generation with Thomas FitzHardinge Gueterbock as the next kin in line.
+The dynasty is saved for at least another generation with Thomas FitzHardinge Gueterbock as the next kin in line.

 Berkeley House in London on Piccadilly was built from 1665 to 1673 by Admiral John, 1st Baron Berkeley of Stratton after his return from his tenure of the viceroyalty of Ireland.
 He had it constructed for GBP 30.000, at that time a fortune.
 The classical grand mansion was built by Hugh May.
 Barbara Villiers, Duchess of Cleveland, and a mistress of Charles II later occupied the house.

 John, 3rd Baron Berkeley of Stratton, sold the mansion to William Cavendish, 1st Duke of Devonshire in 1696.
 The house was renamed to Devonshire House.
 The agreement between 1st Duke of Devonshire and the 3rd Baron Berkeley of Stratton was that John would not build on the land directly behind the Devonshire House, in order to keep the Duke’s view.

 This agreement was honoured when the Berkeley land was further developed after 1730 and the Berkeley Square Garden is still part of this undeveloped land.